The Norman Conquests: West End Reviews

 Evening Standard (Milton Shulman)

-The Norman Conquests that makes this one of the comic events of the year….
+"It is the meticulous observation of the ludicrous minutiae of suburban behaviour rather than the small plot of The Norman Conquests that makes this one of the comic events of the year….
 Such a three-dimensional experience in the theatre is unique not only because of the intricacy of the plotting, but because of the consistent quality of the laughs."

 Financial Times (Michael Coveney)